Prepare for the Exam

 Please read the Candidate Handbook for a full list of exam day instructions and expectations.

 The CESP™ exam is a multiple-choice exam with 135 questions, with 115 scored based on the Content Outline below and 20 that are non-scored.
 Test takers have up to three (3) hours to complete the examination.
-A raw score of 82 correct of 115 scored questions is needed to pass the current form of the examination.

 The CESP™ exam is a scenario-based exam based on the skills and information an employment support professional uses every day.